 Next he layers corn with spats of freshly grated Cotija cheese which has a mild taste similar to Parmesan or even Feta.

 The margarine and Cotija isn’t adequate.
 Layers of crema, or sour cream are also slathered into the mix.

-Once the cup is full and sufficiently built, our eltoes man tops with the optional hot sauce.
-It is dark, earhy and quite potent.
+Once the cup is full and sufficiently built, our eltoes man tops with the optional homemade salsa.
+It is dark, earthy and quite potent.

 This is a filling treat that will dance on your tongue.

 Our favorite elotes in Dallas include El Si Hay, La Lupita (2847 Royal Lane), Fuel City (801 S Riverfront), El Tacaso (10025 Harry Hines), the vendor at the Dallas Farmers Market located just outside Shed 1 (1010 S Pearl).
 Velvet Taco makes a nice gringo version and they are located 3012 N Henderson.
 Avoid most of the Mexican markets such as Fiesta.
 The #10 sized canned corn is a turn off.